brianwebb01/hellechat/ROADMAP.md

 ### WOULD LIKE TO HAVE
 ---------------------
-- Encrypted database w/ User Key SO... access to DB still can't see everything.
+- Encrypted database w/ User defined key, so with terminal access one still can't see everything.
 - Purchase numbers & auto-config sip, number and message endpoints.
 All user would do would be enter service-account info.
 - Self hosted docker-compose setup with: web, app, db, queue-worker, queue-server, gotify
 - Inbound / Outbound message handling with Telnyx